aldoram5/MLNotes/AlgorithmCheatSheet.md

 ### Linear Regression

-Linear models make a prediction by computing a weighted sum of the input features, plus a constant called the bias term.
-It's easily visualized by it's similarity to the equation: __Y = a + bX__
+Linear models make a prediction assuming that there's a linear relationship between the features X and the value we want to find Y. That relationship is usually represented by the following equation Y =f(X)+ε.

+The Linear Regression algorithm tries to find the f(X). ε is the random error term.

 ---